lcmcstc/cpo_lab3/README.md

    2. Support functions: match, search, sub, split.
    3. Visualization as a finite state machine (state diagram and table).
    4. You should use default Python logging module to make interpreter work transparent.
-   5. Should provide complex examples, such as a time parsing, JSON parsing and so on.
+   5. Should provide complex examples,such as a time parsing, JSON parsing and so on.

    **To implement this lab,which must to do:**